AidenHuen/Capsule-Text-Classification/README.md

 # Capsule-Text-Classification
-capsule-based model including RNN and CNN with Keras
+capsule-based model including RNN、CNN and HAN with Keras